-In 2017, two parents, Nancy Gayer and Libby Hilsenrath, complained about the inclusion of Islam in the Chatham district’s seventh-grade World Cultures and Geography course.
-The following year, Hilsenrath, backed by the Thomas More Law Center, a Christian Nationalist legal group, sued.
+In 2017, two parents, Nancy Gayer and Libby Hilsenrath, complained about the inclusion of Islam in the Chathams district’s seventh-grade World Cultures and Geography course.
+The following year, Hilsenrath sued.
+She was represented by the Thomas More Law Center, a Christian Nationalist legal group.

-U.S. District Judge Kevin McNulty ruled against Hilsenrath in 2020, determining the classes had a legitimate educational purpose and were not coercive.
+U.S. District Judge Kevin McNulty ruled against Hilsenrath in 2020, determining that the classes had a legitimate educational purpose and were not coercive.
 But an appeals court ordered McNulty to reexamine his ruling in light of the Supreme Court’s decision in Kennedy v.
-Bremerton School District, in which the justices used a “deceitful narrative” to determine a public school football coach could say a private prayer on the field after games.
-AU, which represented the school district, denounced the decision because it ignored the coach’s history of praying with students.
+Bremerton School District, in which the justices determined that a public school football coach in Washington state could say a private prayer on the field after games.
+(AU, which represented the Bremerton School District, denounced the decision because it ignored the coach’s history of praying with students.)

 “After reviewing the parties’ submissions, I find that the record contains no evidence of significant coercion,” McNulty wrote in his ruling to Hilsenrath v.
 School District of the Chathams.

 Tellingly, McNulty noted that Hilsenrath’s own son, identified as C.H. in court documents, “expressly testified that he never felt coerced.
 In fact, C.H. (correctly, in the District’s view) perceived the purpose and effect of the lessons as being to educate students about world religions and the importance of avoiding group generalizations. … Nor did any other student testify that he or she experienced the course materials as coercive.
 In short, direct, subjective evidence of coercion is lacking.”